wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=--lYHxrsLsc">VIDEO: ASP.NET CORE for Beginners - an 8 Hour Workshop</a> Apr 15, 2018 by Jeffrey T. Fritz and guests Jon Galloway, Julie Lerman (@JulieLerman), and Shayne Boyer (@spboyer).
 They create a travel app, starting from the API.

 <hr />

+<a name="Lite"></a>

+## Lite

+https://github.com/rxi/lite is currently only for Windows and Linux.

+Lite is a lightweight modern code editor written in the Lua programming language.
+In 2019.

+The base editor is just a simple text box.
+Plugins written in Lua provide additional functionality.

+Lite takes less than 1-megabyte space of disk.
+VSCode takes more than 200 megabytes.

+Lite takes 20 megabytes of memory while VSCode takes 1.2 GB to do the same job.

+Lite is faster than VSCode becuase it’s not a hybrid application.
+Lite uses C and SDL graphics library to render GUI elements of the application.
+So there is no bulky JavaScript and HTML code to draw fake native-like GUI elements inside a web browser instance.

 ## References